Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Additionally, I would say, when we look at a number of the new initiatives, the new initiatives particularly Industrial have longer legs than they say in Institutional because it takes longer to get uptake.
 When you're going in and switching systems in a food plant, there's a lot of things people have to be concerned about, making sure that they don't impact quality or safety as you change out systems or move from one antimicrobial to another, et cetera.
 So, it always takes a little longer to ramp up.

-But our 3DT CIP (25:21) systems are really starting to take off.
+But our 3DT CIP systems are really starting to take off.
 We feel very good about a number of antimicrobial platforms that we have coming.
-So, all in all, I'd say we feel bullish about the F&B business, particularly given what it had to come through in terms of plant shutdowns and consolidation.
+So, all in all, I'd say we feel bullish about the F&B business, particularly given what it's had to come through in terms of plant shutdowns and consolidation.
 In North America and other places, they continue to keep their nose above water in the top line.
 The dairy business looks like it's starting to move in the right direction.
-Milk prices are incredibly low for a period of time.
-So, both dairy, food, some of our big segments are improving.
+Milk prices were incredibly low for a period of time.
+So both dairy, food, some of our big segments are improving.
 We expect it to have a strong second half.

 Christopher S. Parkinson - Credit Suisse Securities (USA) LLC

-And as a quick corollary of that, as it pertains to the enterprise selling effort, is F&B typically the anchor of your sales force for the water and Pest businesses or is it the other way around?
+And as a quick corollary to that, as it pertains to the enterprise selling effort, is F&B typically the anchor for your sales force for the water and pest businesses or is it the other way around?
 Is it typically mixed?
 Just any outlook on that as well.
 Thank you.

 Douglas M. Baker, Jr. - Ecolab, Inc.

 It's worked both ways.
-When you're in the food and beverage business, our food and beverage team, the food safety portion of that team had a higher share, if you will, of that business than they had Nalco Water when we put the companies together.
+When you're in the food and beverage business, our food and beverage team, the food safety portion of that team had a higher share, if you will, of that business than did Nalco Water when we put the companies together.
 So, the majority of the introductions, if you will, came from the F&B side to the water side.
 But it wasn't all F&B introducing water.
 We've had a number of instances where the relationship was with the water team and they brought F&B in.

 But that's been a huge success for us.
 The customers see these as completely interrelated.
 They understand the advantages of having, if you will, one company do both for them.
 We've worked to make it obvious.
 We continue to do other things around reporting, synergistic chemistries, service.
 We're looking at organization structures, et cetera, to make this work even better for our food and beverage industry customers.
 So, we feel good about this.
-There is still legs, plenty of room and opportunity to sell more here, working together, and we're going to continue to push (27:23).
+There is still legs, plenty of room and opportunity to sell more here, working together, and we're going to continue to push them.

 Operator